allthingstalk/cassini-hackathons/README.md

 - USB Cable

 ## Steps
-- Plug the Kineis KIM1 module onto the Seeduino Lotus and make sure the orientation is correct
+- Plug the Kineis KIM1 module onto the Seeduino Lotus and make sure the orientation is correct.
-- Plug the USB cable into your computer and into the Seeduino Lotus (Grove Starter Kit)
+- Plug the USB cable into your computer and into the Seeduino Lotus (Grove Starter Kit).

 # Software